Skip to content

 └─ createMessage resolver → Aurora (writes message record)

-2. AgentCore Lambda receives event
+3. Selected AgentCore runtime receives event

 └─ Reads thread history from Aurora